 6.MS-PS1-7(MA).
 Use a particulate model of matter to explain that density is the amount of matter (mass) in a given volume.
 Apply proportional reasoning to describe, calculate, and compare relative densities of different materials.

 6.MS-PS1-8(MA).
-Conduct an experiment to show that many materials are mixtures of pure substances that can be separated into their component pure substances.
+Conduct an experiment to show that many materials are mixtures of pure substances that can be separated by physical means into their component pure substances.

 Clarification Statement:

-Examples of common mixtures include salt water, oil and vinegar, milk, concrete, and air.
+Examples of common mixtures include salt water, oil and vinegar, milk, and air.

 [Note: MS-PS1-1, MS-PS1-2, MS-PS1-4, MS-PS1-5, and MS-PS1-9(MA) are found in Grade 8.
 MS-PS1-3 from NGSS is not included.]